 Situated near the center of Tokyo, Ueno Park is massive!
 Built on the former grounds of the Keniji Temple, this site used to home the wealthiest and biggest family temple that ruled during the Edo Period.

-After being destroyed during battle, the grounds now have become the most stunning western styled park, and a statue of Saigo Takamori stands to commemorate the samurai’s that fought in the war.
+After being destroyed during battle, the grounds have now become the most stunning western styled park, and a statue of celebrated Samurai Saigo Takamori stands to commemorate the samurai’s that fought in Japans Meiji Restoration of the late 19th century.

-The park still withholds exquisite grandeur, complete with peaceful ponds decorated with lotus flowers bobbing at their surface, temple halls, shrines and rows of the most significant tree to Tokyo, the Cherry Blossoms.
+The park still breathes exquisite grandeur.
+There are peaceful ponds decorated with lotus flowers bobbing at their surface, temple halls, shrines and rows of the most famous Tokyo Cherry Blossom trees.

-Insider Tip: Take regular breaks to refresh and relax, to make sure you don’t strain yourself whilst exploring these huge gardens.
+Insider Tip: Make sure you don’t strain yourself whilst exploring these huge gardens.
+Take regular breaks to refresh and relax.

 - Why it’s awesome: The National Museum of Nature and Science is one of the oldest Museums in Tokyo.